markusmoenig/Eldiron/docs/static/reference.md

 # Character specific

-# Register the character as a player character which receives user events
+# Register the character as a player character which receives user input events
 player = true

 # Item specific